lucide-icons/lucide/docs/guide/advanced/filled-icons.md

 ## Will Lucide have fills in the future?

-This feature is requested several times, so maybe it will be considered in future projects.
+This feature is requested several times and discussion is happening at: [#458](https://github.com/lucide-icons/lucide/discussions/458).